oughtinc/primer/chapters/tool-use/interpreters.md

 So, we need to choose what to evaluate.

 {% hint style="warning" %}
 Evaluating arbitrary expressions is dangerous.
-Don’t use this approach outside of Docker.
+Don’t use this approach outside of highly experimental code.
 {% endhint %}

 ## Choosing what to evaluate